U.S. jobs, services sector data point to growth rebound

 WASHINGTON The number of Americans filing new claims for jobless benefits fell more than expected last week while activity in the services sector hit a six-month high in March, underscoring the economy's solid fundamentals despite a recent softening in growth.

-Harsh weather, the now-settled labour dispute at the country's busy West Coast ports, softer global demand and a strong dollar undercut growth early in the first quarter.
+Harsh weather, the now-settled labor dispute at the country's busy West Coast ports, softer global demand and a strong dollar undercut growth early in the first quarter.

 Thursday's upbeat reports, however, implied the slowdown would be temporary.